emptynick/voyager-dashboard-manager/README.md

-# voyager-dashboard-manager
+# Voyager dashboard manager

- Manage Voyagers dashboard widgets
+Manager widgets on your dashboard.
+For yourself, single users or everyone!